-12 What legal protection is afforded to health data in your jurisdiction?
+What legal protection is afforded to health data in your jurisdiction?
 Is the level of protection greater than that afforded to other personal data?

 Health data and genetic data are afforded a higher level of protection than ordinary personal data.
 The GDPR and the Irish Data Protection Act 2018 impose additional restrictions on the circumstances in which such data can be lawfully processed by a controller.
-Typically, a data subject's explicit consent will be required to process such data unless one of the narrow statutory derogations apply.
+Typically, a data subject's explicit consent will be required to process such data unless one of the narrow statutory derogations apply (such as where it is necessary for the controller to protect an individual's vital interests or to defend itself against legal claims).